 Churu (चूरू) is said to be the entry point to the warmest place in India, the Thar desert of Rajasthan.
-It’s a small town located in the Thar desert area of Rajasthan, and is the administrative headquarters of the Churu district of Rajasthan.
+It’s a small town in the Thar desert area of Rajasthan and is the administrative headquarters of the Churu district of Rajasthan.

 The Churu district shares boundaries with the Hanumangarh district on the north, the Haryana state on the east, the Jhunjhunu and Sikar districts on the southeast, the Nagaur district on the south, and the Bikaner district on the west.
 It is a hidden gem ready to embrace anyone visiting it.
 Think of this town as an offbeat track from your standard exploration of Rajasthan.
 But it is worth visiting in many ways.